 Downtown Palm Springs is a hotspot for activity.
 Several blocks are aligned with restaurants and bars many of which feature live music.
 Many of the restaurants are trendy or fine dining with excellent ratings.
 The weekends can get crowded so reservations are recommended but not always necessary.

-Even during the Pride Parade weekend, two wheelchairs didn’t have to wait terribly long.
+Even during the Pride Parade weekend, two wheelchairs didn’t have to wait long.
 Many places look delicious and had the chance to dine at one of the hippest spots called LuLu California Bistro for dinner and breakfast.
 On the edge of Palm Canyon Drive, near the downtown sign, the Thai House Restaurant is preparing some top-notch Thai food with a patio and indoor seating.
 For a great burger try Woody’s Burgers located at 317 N. Indian Canyon Drive.

 Along Palm Canyon Drive in the downtown area are a few shops intermingled, especially men’s fashion.
 Every Thursday evening this main street is closed to vehicles for a local farmer’s market filled with fresh produce and hand-made crafts.
 Prepared food is available too, like Gyros and Mexican Hot Chocolate.
 Many people come here for the Palm Springs International Film Festival.

-In the middle of the downtown are three small museums about the history of the area, including Miss Cornelia’s “Little House,” which are filled with historical artifacts.
+In the middle of the downtown are three small museums about the history of the area, including Miss Cornelia’s “Little House,” which is filled with historical artifacts.
 The next street over is one of two casinos located in the area; the other is in Palm Desert.
 Over Downtown Palm Springs, shoppers prefer the high-end shopping in El Paso in Palm Desert.
 Of course, one can expect brand names as well as lots of cafés, restaurants, spas, and art galleries.

 Palm Springs Aerial Tramway

 One of the biggest attractions is the Palm Springs Aerial Tramway.
 Each tram car can carry a maximum of 80 passengers on an 8500 feet journey from the desert floor to the cliffs of the San Jacinto Mountains.
 The tram platform continuously rotates 360 degrees so one can enjoy the complete view.
 The ride is about 15-20 minutes and then the tram drops everyone off at the lodge.